National Domestic Violence Hotline: Hotline description

 The hotline is 100% confidential.
-Hotline operators, whom the NDVH calls "advocates", are given of training and practice sessions prior to answering calls and are instructed to ask the caller a set of questions to ensure that the caller is safe, to ascertain the situation, and to help the caller determine a course of action.
+Hotline operators, whom the NDVH calls "advocates", are given training and practice sessions prior to answering calls and are instructed to ask the caller a set of questions to ensure that the caller is safe, to ascertain the situation, and to help the caller determine a course of action.
 The hotline is intended to be used not only by people experiencing domestic violence, but also by people who feel they are beginning to show signs of abusing their partner.
 The hotline advocate will help the caller by asking questions to identify red flags, and teach the caller techniques on how to calm down.

 The hotline operates 24/7, is available in over 200 languages, and is open to calls from undocumented immigrants.
 The NDVH's website also provides information on a variety of topics about domestic abuse, which includes the definition of abuse and its warning signs.
 The website also offers tips for victims and survivors, statistics and resources, as well as information on how to have healthy relationships.